Optimizing spatial joins for trajectory-to-zone matching

 chunk_orig_idx = chunk.index.values

-# 4. Bounding-box pre-filter via STRtree
+# 4. Bounding-box pre-filter via STRtree.

 candidates = zone_tree.query(traj_geoms, predicate="intersects")